-SwiftKey Flow allows you to write by gliding your finger on the keyboard.
+Flow allows you to write by gliding your finger across your Microsoft SwiftKey Keyboard.
 This is also referred to as "swiping."

-You can disable/enable Flow with SwiftKey Keyboard for Android by following the below steps:
+You can disable/enable Flow on your Microsoft SwiftKey Keyboard by following the below steps:

 - Tap 'Typing'